-    When you sign into your VPS or dedicated server with your credentials, make sure you are using a trusted network on your end.
+When you sign in to your VPS or dedicated server with your credentials, make sure you are using a trusted network on your end.
 Make sure that your computer has the latest anti-virus and anti-malware software protection.
-Avoid public computers, public wifi or any other unsecured network when logging into your VPS or dedicated server.
+Avoid public computers, public wifi, or any other unsecured network when logging into your VPS or dedicated server.
 If you have any other person than yourself accessing your VPS or dedicated server, ensure that they follow this same policy.

 Regular Data Backup

 Even when taking all the security precautions possible, attacks and other security vulnerabilities can still occur.
 It is always a good idea to have a backup plan in place.
 You should be taking the time to back up all your most important data at least once a week, and perhaps more.
 If something were to happen to your site, you could at least restore it to its previous state with the backup data you have saved.
-Also, it is a good idea to not just keep your backup on your VPS or dedicated server.
+Also, it is a good idea not just to keep your backup on your VPS or dedicated server.
 You should also download your backup to a second location.
-In this case, having redundant backups in place ensure that should your VPS or dedicated server go completely down with even hardware failure, you always have a backup in hand.
+In this case, having redundant backups in place ensures that should your VPS or dedicated server go completely down with even hardware failure, you always have a backup in hand.

 If Linux, Change SSH Port

-One of the first things to do on your server is configure the SSH service by changing the listening port.
+One of the first things to do on your server is configuring the SSH service by changing the listening port.
 By default, the listening port is set up on port 22.
-This is an industry standard, so it's advisable to change it to something other than the default value.
+This is an industry-standard, so it's advisable to change it to something other than the default value.
 Also, most server hacking attempts are made by robots that target port 22, so by modifying this setting, you'll make it harder for these robots to hack you, making your server a more difficult target.

 Root/Administrator Password Change

 It is strongly recommended that you change your root password (Linux) or administrative password (windows) regularly.
-By doing this, you are keeping vigilant in protecting your VPS or dedicated server’s main administrative password.
+By doing this, you are keeping vigilant in protecting your VPS or dedicated server’s primary administrative password.
 This should be done at least once every few months.